 ./otbr_data:/var/lib/thread - mount the host otbr_data directory to the container /data directory so any changes made to flows are persisted

-step 5.Add Thread integration
+step 5.Add Thread integration - create an thread network

 hass-otbr-docker-thread-network-1-0.png